ganelson/inweb/guide/Chapter 1/Commentary in Markdown.md

 Note the running `>` marks, which are essential on each line.
 The quotation marks `"` at the start and end here were on the other hand optional.

+These are called _block quotations_, and they can contain all sorts of content: lists, tables, multiple paragraphs, and so on.

+**Tips and warnings**.
+Inweb supports the GitHub convention on _alerts_, which are a special form of block quotation for informational notices.
+They look like this:

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.

+and are produced by this:

+	> [!NOTE]
+	> Useful information that users should know, even when skimming content.

+	> [!TIP]
+	> Helpful advice for doing things better or more easily.

+	> [!IMPORTANT]
+	> Key information users need to know to achieve their goal.

+	> [!WARNING]
+	> Urgent info that needs immediate user attention to avoid problems.

+	> [!CAUTION]
+	> Advises about risks or negative outcomes of certain actions.

 **Ruled lines**.
 Feel free to draw a line:

 --- ---